tmart234/nmap_dicom/README.md

 ## Overview
-This pull request enhances Nmap's DICOM scanning capabilities by adding vendor detection, version identification
+This pull request enhances Nmap's DICOM scanning capabilities by adding vendor detection, version identification As a fallback mechinism, we output UID root for lookup in a public OID registry (ex: https://oid-base.com/) when vendor is missing.
+We also output full UID if version extraction was unsucessful (version is encoded sometimes)

 This repo tests the following DICOM software in GitHub